cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Possible values for this option are:

-* `off`
+* `none`
 * `basic`
-* `aggressive`
+* `advanced`

-The `off` setting deactivates all optimizations.
+The `none` setting deactivates all optimizations.
 The `basic` setting performs most of the available optimizations.
-The `aggressive` optimizations performs all the available optimizations, even those that might take more time, or which make changes that are potentially risky or make understanding of the resulting mlog code more difficult.
+The `advanced` optimizations performs all the available optimizations, even those that might take more time, or which make changes that are potentially risky or make understanding of the resulting mlog code more difficult.

-The default optimization level for the web application compiler is `basic`, for the command line compiler it is `aggressive`.
+The default optimization level for the web application compiler is `basic`, for the command line compiler it is `advanced`.

 ## Option `passes`